Fair Class-Incremental Learning using Sample Weighting: Framework

-where $\tilde{\ell}(f_{\theta}, G)$ is the approximated average loss between model predictions $f_{\theta}(X)$ and true labels $y$, whereas $\ell(f_{\theta}^{l-1}, G)$ is the exact average loss, $\nabla_{\theta} \ell(f_{\theta}^{l-1}, G)$ is the average gradient vector for the samples in the group $G$, and $\nabla_{\theta} \ell(f_{\theta}^{l-1}, d_i)$ is the gradient vector for a sample $d_i$, each with respect to the previous model $f_{\theta}^{l-1}$. \end{lemma} The proof is in Sec.~\ref{appendix:linear-approximation}.
+The proof is in Sec.~\refappendix{appendix:linear-approximation}.
 We employ first-order Taylor series approximation for the proof, which is widely used in the continual learning literature, by assuming that the loss function is locally linear in small optimization steps and considering the first-order term as the cause of catastrophic forgetting\,\citep{DBLP:conf/nips/Lopez-PazR17, DBLP:conf/nips/AljundiLGB19, DBLP:conf/nips/LeeXSBNSP19}.
 We empirically find that the approximation error is large when a new task begins because new samples with unseen classes are introduced.
-However, the error gradually becomes quite small as the number of epochs increases while training a model for the task, as in Sec.~\ref{subsec:apx_error}.
-Additionally, while higher-order terms can be included, doing so makes the optimization non-convex and NP-hard.
-A detailed proof is provided in Sec.~\ref{subsec:higher_order_approximation}.
+However, the error gradually becomes quite small as the number of epochs increases while training a model for the task, as in Sec.~\refappendix{appendix:apx_error}.
+Additionally, while higher-order terms can be included in principle, doing so makes the optimization non-convex and NP-hard.
+A detailed proof is provided in Sec.~\refappendix{appendix:higher_order_approximation}.

 To define fairness in class-incremental learning with the approximated loss, we adopt the definition of approximate fairness that considers a model to be fair if it has approximately the same loss on the positive class, independent of the group membership\,\citep{DBLP:conf/nips/DoniniOBSP18}.
 In this paper, we compute fairness measures based on the disparity between approximated cross-entropy losses, which are derived from Lemma~\ref{lem:CF} using gradients.
 The following proposition shows how using the cross-entropy loss disparity can effectively approximate common group fairness metrics such as equalized odds and demographic parity.
-We choose cross-entropy loss specifically because it is widely validated as a strong proxy for fairness disparity metrics, though our method is robust to alternative loss choices (see Sec.~\ref{appendix:CE-as-approximator} and~\ref{appendix:alternative_loss_design} for more justification of the loss function and an alternative, respectively).
+We choose cross-entropy loss specifically because it is widely validated as a strong proxy for fairness disparity metrics, though our method is robust to alternative loss choices (see Sec.~\ref{appendix:CE-as-approximator} and~\refappendix{appendix:alternative_loss_design} for more justification of the loss function and an alternative, respectively).